home | about us

 I want to see who out of our group knows the most about songs from the last couple of years.
 I’m going to start a song lyric, and I want you to raise your hand when you think you know what it is.
 Don’t finish it.
 Just raise your hand, and when we find out who knows it, we’ll finish the lyric together.

-• Who knew all 5?
+Who knew all the songs?
 Who was lost the whole time?

 GETTING STARTED (10 minutes)